Knopfi02/OperaGX-Twitch-Integration-fix/README.md

 <tt><i>by Knopfi02</i></tt>
 ### Fix the Twitch Sidebar-integration for OperaGX!</br></br></br>

-Sometimes OperaGXs Twitch integration is sometimes not there.
+Sometimes OperaGXs Twitch integration is not working/can't be turned on.
 Here is a potential fix!
 The Twitch integration is technically an extention.
 But you are not able to install it like a normal extention.
 You can, however, use the "Developer Mode" to import extentions from their folder!